-Defending Drug Cases that Involve Illegal Police Activity
+Defending a Drug Cases That Involve Illegal Police

 When an individual has been stopped by a police officer, they may seek to keep any evidence that is found as a result of the stop, from being used against them.
 For example, consider if a person is stopped without reason and then taken out of his car and searched.
 During the search, drugs are found on the person.
 This search would be illegal and the evidence from this search, the drugs, would not be allowed to be used in court against the person.